ComposableFi/composable/docs/docs/developer-guides/local-picasso-guide.md

-# Local
+# Picasso DevNet

-To run local network with Alice sudo key, execute
+To run a local network of Picasso with the Alice sudo key, run the following command:

 ```shell
 nix run .#devnet-picasso